chryswoods/siremol.org/pages/download.md

 no guarantee of correctness.
 Please do not rely on Sire for commercial development.
 You have several choices for how you can download and get Sire working on your machine.

-## Dependencies

-Sire has been developed to be highly portable, and runs on OS X, Linux, and other UNIX systems.
-A Windows 7/8 port is under development, but progress is slow and demand is low.
-Please get in touch if you want to help.

-Sire is packaged together with all of its dependencies, so as long as you have a working compiler (C++ and C), and working copy of cmake (version 2.8.11.2 or above) then you will be able to compile and install.

-Pre-built binaries are available.
-If Sire is not available for your platform, then please get in touch, and we will work out how to get it working for you.

 ## [Download a Sire binary](binaries.md)

 The latest release of Sire can be downloaded from [here](binaries.md).
-There are compiled binaries available for Linux (32bit and 64bit) and for OS X (Mountain Lion and above).
-Sire is downloaded as a self-extracting executable, called sire_X-X-XXX.run.
+There are compiled binaries available for Linux (64bit), Windows (64bit, 7 or above) and for OS X (10.8 [Mountain Lion] and above).

+For Linux and OS X, Sire is downloaded as a self-extracting executable, called sire_X-X-XXX.run.
 Simply run this file, e.g. by typing

 ```